Who Are the Key Parties in a Condemnation Lawsuit?

 Key Takeaways

-- A condemnation lawsuit includes the government agency and property owner as primary parties.
+- A condemnation lawsuit involves multiple parties beyond just the government and property owner.

 When the government takes private property through eminent domain, it triggers a legal process called condemnation.
 A condemnation lawsuit involves multiple parties, each with specific roles and rights.
 Understanding who these parties are helps property owners and government agencies navigate this complex legal terrain.